xssgm/Touhou-Balatro-texture-pack/README.md

 # Touhou-Balatro-texture-pack
-A texture pack themed touhou project of Balatro.
+A texture pack of Balatro,retexture with the theme of the Touhou Project.

 Smod and Malverk is needed.